 All the results are published on the Design it Yourself website so the visitor can always check their designs after and share it with friends.

-Ruimte voor de spelende mens (Space for the Playing People) presents The Hague’s dream to become a utopian city based on artist Constant Nieuwenhuys’ New Babylon.
+Ruimte voor de spelende mens (Room to play) presents The Hague’s dream to become a utopian city based on artist Constant Nieuwenhuys’ New Babylon.
 Here the city is an environment where its inhabitants can focus solely on their creativity and exist as homo ludens, ‘playing man’.

 This financial report documents the cultural budget distribution across the many institutions in The Hague.
 The document details the government’s spending for the following four years in comparison to previous.